MuigaiEdwin/k8s-kvm-lab/README.md

 ## Confidentiality Note

 All IP addresses, hostnames, MAC addresses, tokens, and certificate hashes in this guide are placeholders.
 Replace them with your own values.
-No real infrastructure details are included.